 Rufus has a BA in Accounting and an MBA in Finance.
 After a career in the corporate world and commercial real estate, he owned and operated Whitmire Monument Company and Montessori Country Day.

-The Whitmire’s’ greatest joys are being with family, especially their three children.
+The Whitmire’s’ greatest joys are being with family, especially their three children and grandchild.
 Their daughter, Melissa, lives in Hendersonville.
-Their son, Derek, lives in Charlotte and is a Financial Planner with Vanguard.
-His wife, Sara, is a Therapist and a Professor at Pfeiffer University.
+Their son, Derek, lives in Charlotte and is a financial planner with Vanguard.
+His wife, Sara, is a therapist and a professor at Pfeiffer University.
 Their youngest son, Austin, is a senior in high school.

 A note from Laurie: